JAForbes/touchtest/README.md

 touchtest
 =========

-This is a test to see if I can develop a web app using only phones and mobile devices fir coding.
+This is a test to see if I can develop a web app using only phones and mobile devices for coding.

 Process
 -------